electricbookworks/electric-book/_docs/output/epub-output.md

 You can create an epub by running the output script for your OS and choosing the epub option.
 Before that will work, though, your project must be prepared correctly.

+## Package files

+The template comes with `package.opf` and `toc.ncx` files in the `book` and `samples` folders.
+For epub output, every book you create should have at least the `package.opf` file in its directory.
+The `toc.ncx` is for backwards compatibility with older epub readers, and so some vendors require it.

+If you're creatnig translations, you also need these files in the translation directory (e.g. at `great-expectations/fr/package.opf`).
+There is an example in the template's `samples` book directory.

 ## Metadata and settings

 Your epub will build correctly only if you have provided sufficient, accurate information about it in `_data/meta.yml`.
 You may also need to adjust some epub settings in `_data/settings.yml`.